openwhyd/openwhyd/docs/howto-deploy-on-digitalocean.md

 Next step is to setup a [new user in your droplet](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04).
 The new user is for you to have lesser privileges in accessing your droplet, as the root user has very broad privileges and it could be potentially dangerous.

-Now that you have another user, proceed to setting up OpenWhyd.
+Now that you have another user, proceed to setting up Openwhyd.
 Open the `docker-compose-deploy.yml` file and set the necessary environment variables.
 After this, you now need to copy this file to your droplet.
 You will be using [scp](https://linux.die.net/man/1/scp).
 Change the current directory into the project directory and then run.

 ```
 $ scp ./docker-compose-deploy.yml username@your-droplet-ip:~/docker-compose.yml